 2. Clashing or Poor Color Schemes

 Often, the person maintaining the church website is someone with many years of experience in the “old web,” the 1990s-2000s school of web design thought that included a variety of fundamental assumptions that are no longer acceptable in modern web design.
 One example is a tendency to use bright, contrasting (or clashing) colors on the site, such as fluorescent backgrounds and text colors that really “pop” (and look horrendous).
-Instead of following these outdated design concepts, use an online color palette generator or find a professional website design that you can copy.
+Instead of following these outdated design concepts, use an online color palette generator, research best practices in web design color schemes, or find a professional website design that you can copy.

 3. Multiple Text Colors